addisonhall/generatepress-child/README.md

 ### JavaScript

 Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
-As of now it includes:
+As of now it only includes the document ready function.
+Have at it.

-- a small margin "fix" for the Lightweight Grid Columns plugin (see explanation below)
-- a simple function that recalls matchHeight so that ajax Gravity Forms don't bork the layout
-- a simple scroll-to function for inline anchor links
-- a generic Google Maps function for Advanced Custom Fields (see Plugins below)

-I plan on simply editing this file as needed.

 ### Functions